skip to main content

 Package Price* Channel count

-To get any basic cable channels on Cox, you’ll have to spring for the provider’s $98.00 per month Cox TV Preferred package.
-On competing TV packages in the same price range, you’d typically be getting premium channels like SHOWTIME®.
+To get any basic cable channels on Cox, you’ll have to spring for the provider’s $115.00 per month Cox TV Preferred package.
+On competing TV packages in the same price range, you’d typically be getting premium channels like Paramount+ with SHOWTIME®.

-Meanwhile, with DIRECTV STREAM’s ENTERTAINMENT ($69.99/mo.) and CHOICE ($84.99/mo.) packages, you’ll get channels like Nick Jr. and B1G Network for far less than Cox offers them.
-Cox’s lone advantage is Contour TV Ultimate, which includes every premium and basic cable channel for $1.99 less than DIRECTV STREAM’s PREMIER package.
+AT&T, as of January 2024, no longer offers bundles with DIRECTV STREAM like they have in the past.
+Even if they don’t offer the bundles anymore, we’d still recommend you go for DIRECTV STREAM over Cox’s TV plans.
+With DIRECTV STREAM’s ENTERTAINMENT ($69.99/mo.) and CHOICE ($84.99/mo.) packages, you’ll get channels like Nick Jr. and B1G Network for far less than Cox offers them.
+Cox’s lone advantage is Contour TV Ultimate, which includes every premium and basic cable channel for $7.00 less than DIRECTV STREAM’s PREMIER package.

 Spring for Cox’s Contour TV Ultimate package if you want to load up on premium and basic cable channels.
-But for most households, DIRECTV STREAM offers stronger basic cable lineups for less per month compared to Cox.
+But for most households, DIRECTV STREAM offers stronger basic cable lineups for less per month compared to Cox—just remember that you can no longer do an official bundle with AT&T internet.

 If your neighborhood gets AT&T Fiber service, we’ve got an easy recommendation: get AT&T and don’t second-guess it.

-But if you’re stuck between Cox and AT&T DSL internet, our recommendation comes with a few asterisks.
+But if you’re stuck between Cox and AT&T Internet Air, our recommendation comes with a few asterisks.

 Ready to look for an internet provider?